 At times Frank Miller’s dialogue in this issue felt rather dated, this is reflected in the character of Lori who comes across like a damsel in distress for almost the entirety of the issue.
 At times I did find it rather difficult to follow the dialogue, as it switch up an awful lot between the voice of the narrator and the characters depicted.
 I did however enjoy the fact that everyone had a voice in this issue and expressed themselves if not always clearly.

-Overall, this issue is a bizarre one to put it lightly.
+Overall, Superman Year One #2 is a bizarre one to put it lightly.
 Although some actions are out of character, the origin slightly altered and the addition of straight up fantasy, I did enjoy the issue a great deal more than the first one.
 Because of it’s eccentric theme, it really did get me hooked and I was thoroughly entertained throughout.
 Even if I did sometimes think to myself “what on Earth?!”.
 The action was great, and I am keen to see where it leads net.